top of page

 Sri Lanka’s accessible tourism infrastructure is still developing.
 Ramps, curb cuts, and accessible toilets can be inconsistent.
 Many hotels, temples, and attractions are not yet adapted for wheelchair users.

+But everywhere I went, there were people who found a way to make it work—lifting, adapting, and welcoming without hesitation.
 My advice for other disabled travellers: come with flexibility, an open mind, and the expectation that help will come from the most unexpected places.

 Grey monkey sitting on tangled branches, surrounded by dense green foliage.
 The monkey appears relaxed, holding a small twig.